NikhilNarayana/Melee-YouTube-Uploader/README.md

 The program will pull from the `Player 1`, `Player 2`, and `Match` fields.
 The `Match` field will be parsed to find which of the match types defined in the program are a substring, then it will split the input at the substring and update `Match Prefix` and `Match Suffix` with whatever is left over.
 For example, `Doubles - Winners R1` as the input would result in `Doubles -` and `R1` being the prefix and suffix respectively.

 There is also support for character selection if you use stock icons from this [link](https://drive.google.com/file/d/1L8M-4FUDcQo-2cuh1Ak_VabJSQlWz8B_/view?usp=sharing).

+### StreamControl and Streameta Integration
+This integration is similar to the SA websocket but is done by polling a file or HTTP endpoint respectively.
+The SC integration is designed around Recursion's setup so it won't work easily for everyone.

 ### OBS Websocket - Never submit manually
 This is a peculiar feature that I built with only myself in mind.
 There are no plans to expand what I've set it up to do.